 Academics at Fortune Academy

 Fortune Academy's curriculum includes the core subjects of reading, language arts, mathematics, science, and social studies.
-Art, music, drama, physical education, and technology instruction are included as regular curricular offerings.
+Art, music, drama, and physical education are included as regular curricular offerings.
 Course content is directly taught in a structured, sequential, and multisensory approach.
 Students are given the gift of time to process information and achieve success.

 Fortune Academy's Lower School serves children in 1-8th grade.
 Our class sizes range from 3 to 6 students, which gives our lower school students a feeling of safety and comfort in learning.
 Our highly trained staff take advantage of every "teachable moment" and understand that these creative students have great potential to learn if given explicit, multi sensory, structured, sequential instruction that moves from the concrete to the more abstract.
 Our curriculum is woven into the Orton-Gillingham Approach which is the foundation of Fortune.
 Instruction includes daily small group or individual language classes, math instruction, reading, written expression, grammar, cursive writing, interactive note taking, SELF, executive functioning time, social studies, science, art, performing arts and wellness.